 'What essential oils are good for headaches?' is the question that might be top of mind if you're experiencing head pain such as a migraine, tension or cluster headache.

-If you don't want to reach for pain medication such as paracetamol or ibuprofen in pill form just yet, investing in the best home fragrances as a holistic alternative might help alleviate that head pain.
+If you don't want to reach for pain medication such as paracetamol or ibuprofen in pill form just yet, investing in some essential oils might be a good alternative, as a holistic alternative might help alleviate that head pain.
+Especially if you own an essential oil diffuser that you can use your oils with.

 But we're not talking synthetic fragrances and scents.
 Instead, opting for oils derived from plants and seeds is a natural way to get rid of tension and sinus-related maladies.